burakson/sherlogjs/README.md

 - Start the server:

   ```$ node server.js```
-- Add framework's script into your web document before any `<script>` tag
+- Add the following script into your web document before any `<script>` tag
 ```
 <script src="sherlog.min.js" data-environment="production"></script>
 ```
 - Done!
 Sherlog is now tracking errors.

 #### API
-Sherlog provides a public method as shown in the below examples.
+Sherlog provides a public method for event tracking as shown in the below examples.

 ```
 _sherlog.push( String/Object , callback )